yfrancis/plcrashreporter-bugsense/Documentation/How to work with BugSense.md

 Typically, a factory method returns an autoreleased object, which means that clients have to retain it in order to use it beyond that particular program scope.
 As BugSense is meant to be used during the full lifetime of an application, the shared object is not autoreleased.
 This provides some insurance that the shared controller will not be 'easily' deallocated.

 The "shared" prefix indicates that the controller is a singleton.
-This is not actually enforced at the moment, but rather indicates how the controller should be used.
-This will change in an upcoming revision.
+This is now currently enforced.

 Additionally, to provide for some compatibility with the previous version of the framework, we kept the "sharedInstance..." naming convention, which goes again the norm of having factory methods return the type name minus the prefix ("sharedController...").